remko/xeps/whiteboarding.md

             s_4
        (Romeo, Juliet)

-Given the state transformation function above, it's clear that Romeo and Juliet can easily resolve any situation where the states diverged by one operation on each side.
+Given the *xform* state transformation function above, it's clear that Romeo and Juliet can easily resolve any situation where the states diverged by one operation on each side.
 However, in practice, situations can diverge more than this, so more computation needs to be done.